glmontano/aiml_notes/Unsupervised Learning.md

 # 2.1 Hierarchical Clustering

 - Clustering is used to better understand the data, instead of looking at variables seperately

 - One can visualize clustering by plotting each row on an N-dimensional plane.
-Those rows thjat are similar will be closer together on the N-plane
+Those rows that are similar will be closer together on the N-plane

 - The Euclidean Distance applies in N-dimensions, where the formula is generalized across all pairwise variables between two rows

 - A lower-triangular matrix providing the difference in Euclidean distances between each row may be calculated to view the proximity between rows.

-- By using trees, called a Dendogram, visually, one may identify clusters as follows
+- By using trees, called a Dendrfogram, visually, one may identify clusters as follows

 -   1. Find the pairwise diferences in distances between points (call them here dis-diffs)
     2. Order the dis-diffs in ascending order
     3. Create the canvas of the tree, where the vertical axis is the space of dis-difs and the horizontal axis is the space of data